AiVenture6/Ai-Venture-Machine-Learning/Visual Search Spot Aiventure/README.md

-# AI-Based Travel Application - Visual Search Spot Feature 🌍🖼️
+# Ai-Venture - Visual Search Spot Feature 🌍🖼️

 Welcome to the **AI-Based Travel Application**!
 This innovative project brings advanced AI technology to enhance your travel experiences.
 The focus of this application is the **Visual Search Spot** feature, which allows users to upload an image and receive travel destination recommendations with similar vibes.